 1) The US Government Still isn’t Bankrupt.

 Kim Dot Com, a New Zealand based technologist wrote a viral thread on Twitter claiming that the US government is bankrupt.
-A lot of it is based on basic errors and fallacies of composition so I made another Three Minute Money video on this topic to help provide some clarity.
+A lot of it is based on basic errors and fallacies of composition so I made another Three Minute Macro video on this topic to help provide some clarity.
 This will be old material for regular readers, but the 3 minute format is a nice succinct refresher.

 2) Are we already in a recession?

 There was an interesting poll going around showing that many people already believe we’re in a recession.
 We’re obviously not in a technical recession, but my theory for this poll, aside from political bias, is that a lot of people actually feel like this is a recession because of inflation.
 The basic thinking is that high inflation, even with low unemployment, has such a disproportionate impact that people still feel worse.